cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * version.
 The 'version' field is known (fixed to v3), and is omitted in the CBOR encoding.

 * serialNumber.
-The 'serialNumber' field is encoded as a CBOR byte string.
+The 'serialNumber' INTEGER value field is encoded as a CBOR byte string.
 This allows encoding of all lengths with minimal overhead.

 * signatureAlgorithm.
 The 'signatureAlgorithm' field is encoded as a CBOR int (see {{iana}}).